18 FAQs about labelling and packaging

 - Should the label include information about any standards a product meets?

-- Does the price of goods we are selling have to be shown on the label?
+- Do we have to include the price of goods on the label?

 - Are there any special labelling rules for particular kinds of product?